Introducing Source Han Sans: An open source Pan-CJK typeface

 Where to find Source Han Sans

 Source Han Sans is available in the following weights: ExtraLight, Light, Normal, Regular, Medium, Bold and Heavy.
 It is available for desktop use with any level of Typekit plan (including the free level), and can be synced for use in any desktop application.
-If you haven’t tried out desktop font syncing before, it’s pretty simple; Greg Veen demonstrates the process in this video.
+If you haven’t tried out desktop font syncing before, it’s pretty simple.